filip-husnik/pseudofinder/README.md

 ## Wish list
 There are several additional features we'll try to include in the script in the near future.

-**1. Include an optional FPKM cut-off when there are RNA-Seq data available.**
+1. Include an optional FPKM cut-off when there are RNA-Seq data available.

-**2. Improve logic for ORFs on contigs ends broken by assembly issues (e.g. metagenome-assembled genomes).**
+2. Improve logic for ORFs on contigs ends broken by assembly issues (e.g. metagenome-assembled genomes).

 3. Check if the ORFs called as pseudogenes do not represent individual protein domains that can exists and evolve independently of the rest of the original multi-domain protein chain (PFAM?)